jenniferngp/iPSC_PPC_eQTL_Project/README.md

 - This script shows how to identify eQTL modules using colocalized eQTL pairs as input.
 We performed the community clustering by chromosome to increase sensitivity.

 ### LD_analysis.ipynb
-- This notebook contains commands for how to run LD between pairs of eQTLs and how it was used to update the eQTL annotations.
+- This notebook for LD analysis between eQTL pairs and how it was used to update the eQTL annotations.

 ### run_eqtl.R (pending)
 - We are currently organizing our eQTL pipeline and will publish as soon as we can.